myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Wenzhe Shi** (From September 2023 to present)
 Email: Wenzhe.Shi21__at__student.xjtlu.edu.cn
-Program: BEng in Telecommunications Engineering (6th semester)
+Program: BEng in Telecommunications Engineering (7th semester)
 Doing the final year project in the Lab.

 **Jingxuan Qian** (From April 2024 to present)
 Email: Jingxuan.Qian22__at__student.xjtlu.edu.cn
-Program: BEng in Telecommunications Engineering (4th semester)
+Program: BEng in Telecommunications Engineering (5th semester)

 **Eunyong Lee** (From June 2024 to present)
 Email: E.Lee1802__at__student.xjtlu.edu.cn
-Program: BEng in Mechatronics and Robotic systems (6th semester)
+Program: BEng in Mechatronics and Robotic systems (7th semester)
 Participated in SURF and doing the final year project in the Lab.

 **Mingjian Jia** (From June 2024 to present)
 Email: Mingjian.Jia23__at__student.xjtlu.edu.cn
-Program: BEng in Mechatronics and Robotic Systems (2nd semester)
+Program: BEng in Mechatronics and Robotic Systems (3rd semester)
 Volunteered for SURF.

 **Yihai Hu** (From June 2024 to present)
 Email: Yihai.Hu23__at__student.xjtlu.edu.cn
-Program: BEng in Electronic Science and Technology (2nd semester)
+Program: BEng in Electronic Science and Technology (3rd semester)
 Volunteered for SURF.

+**Miao Lu** (From September 2024 to present)
+Email: Miao.Lu21__at__student.xjtlu.edu.cn
+Program: BEng in Telecommunications Engineering (7th semester)
+Doing the final year project in the Lab.

+**Yanxue Guo** (From September 2024 to present)
+Email: Yanxue.Guo21__at__student.xjtlu.edu.cn
+Program: BEng in Electronic Science and Technology (7th semester)
+Doing the final year project in the Lab.

+**Linwei Ye** (From September 2024 to present)
+Email: Linwei.Ye21__at__student.xjtlu.edu.cn
+Program: BEng in Information Management and Information Systems (7th semester)
+Doing the final year project in the Lab.

 We are looking forward to working with you!
 Please check the section of [Prospective members](https://myeongsuseong.github.io/prospective_members/).